Posts

 The Reading is from Mark 16:1-8

 When the Sabbath was past, Mary Magdalene, and Mary the mother of James and Salome, bought spices, so that they might go and anoint Jesus.
 And very early on the first day of the week they went to the tomb when the sun had risen.
 And they were saying to one another, "Who will roll away the stone for us from the door of the tomb?"
 And looking up, they saw that the stone was rolled back - it was very large.
-And... show more
+And entering the tomb, they saw a young man sitting on the right side, dressed in a white robe; and they were amazed.
+And he said to them, "Do not be amazed; you seek Jesus of Nazareth, who was crucified.
+He has risen, He is not here; see the place where... show more

 Hymns of the Day